jodymgustafson/ana-log/readme.md

     const fooLogger = anaLog.getLogger("foo", anaLog.LogLevel.Info);

-You can log at any one of the 5 levels (debug, info, warn, error, fatal).
+You can log at any one of the 6 levels (trace, debug, info, warn, error, fatal).
 You can check if logging is enabled for any level or above using one of the following
+- `logger.isTraceEnabled`
 - `logger.isDebugEnabled`
 - `logger.isInfoEnabled`
 - `logger.isWarnEnabled`